bluehands/Funicular-Switch/README.md

 ```

-The lamdas passed to `Map` and `Bind` are only invoked if everything went well so far, otherwise you are on the error track were error information is passed on 'invisibly':
+The lambdas passed to `Map` and `Bind` are only invoked if everything went well so far, otherwise you are on the error track were error information is passed on 'invisibly':
 b

 ``` cs --region errorPropagation --source-file Source/DocSamples/ReadmeSamples.cs --project Source/DocSamples/DocSamples.csproj --session errorPropagation